ckoethz/cyberrunner_docs_md/docs/01_hardware_setup.md

 ![allcables](img/all_cabling.jpg)

-1. Clip the ends of 2 ROBOT X3P cables.
-Place extra wire between the corresponding pins and solder the connections.
-Apply heat shrink over the connections for protection.
+1. Clip the ends of two ROBOT X3P cables.
+Add extra wire between the corresponding pins and solder the connections.
+Cover the connections with heat shrink.
 ![extendedcable](img/extended_cable.jpg)
 <br><br>

-2. Connect the motors together with the extended ROBOT X3P cable.
-Connect the motor opposite of the camera scaffolding to the U2D2 with the ROBOT X3P cable from the Starter Kit.
+2. Use the extended ROBOT X3P cable to connect the motors together.
+Connect the motor opposite the camera scaffolding to the U2D2 with the ROBOT X3P cable from the Starter Kit.
 Connect the U2D2 to the Power Hub with another ROBOT X3P cable.
 See the <a href="https://emanual.robotis.com/docs/en/parts/interface/u2d2_power_hub/" target="_blank">U2D2 Power Hub Manual</a> for more information.

 3. The U2D2 communicates the computed actions from the computer to the motors.
-These can now be connected with the USB Micro-B cable included in the Starter Kit.
+Connect it to the computer with the USB Micro-B cable provided in the Starter Kit.

-4. Connect the included USB cable with the camera to the computer.
+4. Connect the camera to the computer with the included USB cable.

-4. To power the motors, plug in the included 5V Power Supply from the Starter Kit and connect it to the Power Hub.
+4. Plug in the 5V Power Supply from the Starter Kit and connect it to the U2D2 Power Hub to power the motors.

 5. OPTIONAL: Use the included rivets and supports to secure the U2D2 and Power Hub to the side or bottom of the labyrinth.
-Additionally, secure the cables with zip ties and zip tie mounts, if desired.
+If desired, organize the cables with zip ties and zip tie mounts.
 <!-- (TODO photo) -->